 If you want to subdivide your land, you'll always need a resource consent.
 It's a very technical type of consent, so this section gives you information about how subdivision consents work, and some things you might need to consider.

-You need a subdivision consent from Council for any subdivision that you want to do, including boundary adjustments.
+You need a subdivision consent from the Council for any subdivision that you want to do, including boundary adjustments.

 Subdivision consents are required to make sure that:

 Like any resource consent, subdivision consents are processed and assessed under the Resource Management Act 1991.

 The Resource Management Act 1991 and the Local Government Act 2002 gives the Council the mandate and obligation to control subdivision.
 The framework guiding our decisions on subdivision is shaped in the following documents: